Adán Augusto López: As a PRD member

-In 2003, López Hernández switched parties from the PRI to the Party of the Democratic Revolution (PRD), and it was under this banner that he was elected to the state and federal legislatures.
+In 2003, López switched parties from the PRI to the Party of the Democratic Revolution (PRD), and it was under this banner that he was elected to the state and federal legislatures.
 He served in the Tabasco state congress from 2007 to 2009, where he was the PRD group leader, and then was elected to the Chamber of Deputies for the LXI Legislature.
 In San Lázaro, he sat on five commissions, including secretary posts on two: Strengthening of Federalism and Special for the Grijalva-Usumacinta River Valleys.
-After his term as a deputy, voters in Tabasco elected López Hernández to the Senate for the LXII and LXIII Legislatures.
+After his term as a deputy, voters in Tabasco elected López to the Senate for the LXII and LXIII Legislatures.
 Within months of taking office, on January 23, 2013, he left the PRD and initially became an independent.
-Shortly into the second half of his term, on October 10, 2015, López Hernández resigned from his seat, being replaced by Carlos Manuel Merino Campos, and made the second party switch of his career as he sought to become the head of Morena in Tabasco, a post he would win and hold until resigning to run for governor in late 2017.
+Shortly into the second half of his term, on October 10, 2015, López resigned from his seat, being replaced by Carlos Manuel Merino Campos, and made the second party switch of his career as he sought to become the head of Morena in Tabasco, a post he would win and hold until resigning to run for governor in late 2017.

 Tabasco gubernatorial campaign

-In February 2018, López Hernández became the only gubernatorial candidate for Morena and its Juntos Haremos Historia coalition in the 2018 Tabasco state elections after the other candidate dropped out and endorsed him.
+In February 2018, López became the only gubernatorial candidate for Morena and its Juntos Haremos Historia coalition in the 2018 Tabasco state elections after the other candidate dropped out and endorsed him.
 Competing in the home state of Morena's presidential candidate Andrés Manuel López Obrador, polling through the race showed him with a wide advantage.
 The candidacy also attracted some concern from members of Morena, who accused him of falsifying documents in real estate transactions as a notary, which allegedly benefitted his family.

-Exit polling on election night gave López Hernández between 61.7 and 69.7 percent of the vote, with a lead of some 40 percentage points over Gerardo Gaudiano, the PRD candidate.
+Exit polling on election night gave López between 61.7 and 69.7 percent of the vote, with a lead of some 40 percentage points over Gerardo Gaudiano, the PRD candidate.

+Recent controversy

+In September 2025, Mexican investigative outlets and national newspapers reported allegations linking López to a “huachicol fiscal” fuel-smuggling scheme centered on Dock 289 at the Port of Tampico and to the criminal group “La Barredora” through his former Tabasco security chief, Hernán Bermúdez Requena; López publicly denied any wrongdoing and said he would cooperate with authorities if summoned.

+Huachicol fiscal allegations

+An MCCI investigation, presented on Aristegui Noticias, identified businessman Saúl Vera Ochoa—who had publicly supported López’s political ambitions—as linked to the concessionaire of Dock 289 in Tampico, where a protected witness and former customs chief, Capt.
+Alejandro Torres Joaquín (“Santo”), said at least 14 vessels discharged contraband fuel in 2024–2025 while bribes were paid to facilitate entries; companies tied to the concession, including Tampico Terminal Marítima S.A. de C.V., were detailed in witness statements and corporate records cited by reporters.
+López rejected claims of personal or business ties beyond prior notarial services, urged authorities to clarify Vera’s role, and stated that if anyone bears responsibility they should be held to account.